-Support and resistance levels.
-How to differentiate between a false and true one?
+How to differentiate between a false level and true level?

 Support and resistance levels are one of the main methods for the search of an entry point in the market.
 Various instruments and methods are used for building levels.
 A majority of traders, who do not use volume analysis, know some of them: